MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Related Work

 \section{Related Work}

 \textbf{Text-driven Motion Generation.} Early methods for text-to-motion generation primarily focus on aligning the latent distributions of motion and language, typically by employing loss functions such as Kullback-Leibler (KL) divergence and contrastive losses.
-Representative works in this domain include Language2Pose \cite{Language2Pose}, TEMOS \cite{TEMOS}, T2M \cite{t2m}, MotionCLIP \cite{MotionCLIP}, and DropTriple \cite{CrossModalRF}.
+Representative works in this domain include Language2Pose \citep{Language2Pose}, TEMOS \citep{TEMOS}, T2M \citep{t2m}, MotionCLIP \citep{MotionCLIP}, and DropTriple \citep{CrossModalRF}.
 However, the inherent discrepancy between the distribution of text and motion often results in suboptimal generation quality when using these latent space alignment techniques.

 Recently, diffusion models have become a widespread choice for text-to-motion generation, operating directly in the motion space~\citep{MDM,MotionDiffuse,FLAME}, VAE latent space~\citep{MLD}, or quantized space~\citep{DiverseMotion,kong2023priority}.
 In these works, the model gradually denoises the whole motion sequence to generate the output in the reverse diffusion process.
-Another line of work explores the token-based models in the human motion domain, for example, autoregressive GPTs~\citep{TM2T,T2M-GPT,MotionGPT,AttT2M} and \textit{masked motion modeling}~\citep{MMM, BAMM, momask,BAD}.
-These methods learn to generate discrete motion token sequences that are obtained from a pretrained motion VQVAE~\cite{vqgan,Hierarchical-vqvae}.
+Another line of work explores the token-based models in the human motion domain, for example, autoregressive GPTs~\citep{TM2T,T2M-GPT,MotionGPT,AttT2M} and \textit{masked motion modeling}~\citep{MMM, BAMM, momask}.
+These methods learn to generate discrete motion token sequences that are obtained from a pretrained motion VQVAE~\citep{vqgan,Hierarchical-vqvae}.
 While GPT models usually predict the next token from history tokens, masked motion models utilize the bidirectional context to decode the masked motion tokens.
-By predicting multiple tokens at once, the masked modeling methods can generate motion sequences in as few as 15 steps, achieving state-of-the-art performance on generation quality and efficiency.
+By predicting multiple tokens at once, the masked modeling methods can generate motion sequences in as few as 10 steps, achieving state-of-the-art performance on generation quality and efficiency.
+Despite the performance gains of masked motion models, supporting spatial controllability in these models remains unexploited.
+This paper is the first work that proposes controllable masked motion model to simultaneously achieve high-quality motion generation with high-precision spatial control.